RMCC’S SUPERSTAR SIDEKICKS

 How would you describe being a mentor, in one word?

-Commitment Period: A minimum of 6 months, but we love it if it’s longer!
+Commitment Period: 2-3 hours a week for a minimum of 6 months, but we love it if it’s longer!

-Location: Sidekicks Senior/Juniors and Side by Side are located at primary and secondary schools in Melbourne’s west.
+Location: Sessions are run both online and in-person.
+In-person sessions are located at primary and secondary schools in Melbourne’s west.

 Reports into: Programs Manager, Operations Manager

 Frequency: Weekly during school terms plus bi-monthly team meetings, and occasional compulsory training sessions.